How often should I replace my running shoes?

 One major way to tell when to replace running shoes isn't about the shoes themselves, but their effect on your body.

-Soreness in the joints—that weren't part of your previous running recovery—is a telltale sign your shoes may be ready for retirement, Machowsky said.
-This can affect any joints, including the ankles, knees, hips, lower back and even the neck since running in worn-out shoes may be changing your posture and gait.
+Soreness in the joints—that wasn't part of your previous running recovery—is a telltale sign your shoes may be ready for retirement, Machowsky said.
+This can affect any joints, including the ankles, knees, hips, lower back and even the neck, since running in worn-out shoes may be changing your posture and gait.

 Blisters are often the most notable sign that it's time to swap out your running shoes, Machowsky said.